aryanator/Dipole-Amplitude-Prediction/README.md

 ---

 # Dipole Amplitude Predictor
-description: |
-  The latest version can be found at: **[DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule)**, which has eased installation!
+description: "The latest version can be found at: **[DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule)**, which has eased installation!"